 Be nice.
 Or else.

-Front-end Developer @ LendingTree Joined almost 4 years ago via an invitation from Joe T.
+Front-end Developer @ LendingTree Joined about 4 years ago via an invitation from Joe T.

 So to answer your problem: